stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 Do not use this mod if your system is different!
 Please check in BIOS.

-``EFI`` folder basically full copy of my working copy of EFI folder from EFI drive with removed machine serial number.
+``EFI/`` folder is basically full copy of my EFI folder from EFI drive with removed machine serial number.

 Patches